FlorianSW/cftools-discord/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/droidwiki/cftools-discord?style=flat-square)](https://hub.docker.com/r/droidwiki/cftools-discord)
 [![Discord](https://img.shields.io/discord/729467994832371813?color=7289da&label=Discord&logo=discord&logoColor=ffffff&style=flat-square)](https://go2tech.de/discord)

+> ⚠️With version 2 of this discord bot a lot of changes will be introduces onto how this tool works, how it is configured and what requirements need to be fulfilled to use it.
+> **DO NOT** update your installation if you did not read through the documentation and changed the necessary configuration and pre-requisites.

 Provides a Discord bot to interact with the CFTools Cloud data which is exposed through the API.

 ## Installation and usage